pooyadav/driver-neatmo-weather/README.md

-# driver-os-monitor
+# driver-netatmo-weather

-Demo driver to monitor the databox hardware load average and Memory consumption
+A driver for fetching data from netatmo weather station and indoor modules